← Back to calculator

 Zeile 13Other funds (Sonstige)

-Report the Vorabpauschale before applying Teilfreistellung.
-The tax office applies the exemption automatically.
+Enter the Vorabpauschale before any partial tax exemption.
+The tax office applies that exemption later.

-This form is for other capital income (interest, dividends, stock sales) from foreign sources:
+This form is for your other capital income, such as interest, dividends, stock sales, bond sales, and derivatives from foreign sources:

 LineContent